eka-care/django-better-search/README.md

     ...
 ```

-This will render your search-form fields on the listview admin page.
+This will render your search-form fields on the list-view admin page.